 THE PERIOD FACTOR

-The key fact that the story happens in the 18th century marks a certain basis for design.
-If you look through her many dresses you'll notice that all of them, are based on 18th century original gowns that were modified with two basic goals: supporting the narrative and creating a specific look for the whole of the movie.
+The key fact that the story happens in the 18th century marks a certain basis for the design.
+If you look through her many dresses you'll notice that all of them, are based on 18th-century original gowns that were modified with two basic goals: supporting the narrative and creating a specific look for the whole of the movie.

 As seen here, the look chosen is a very stylized one, where color takes the center stage, taking a very modern flair.
 And why not? this is, after all, the story of a woman who society (the court) tried to define accordingly through their canons (dress and customs) and who in spite, tried to redefine herself (again, through dress).
 This is something, deep down, still relevant to our society.
 And to accentuate, that idea, the designer chose to create a seemingly odd mixture of rococo fashion with pop aesthetics.